aoloe/scribus-manual-troubleshooting/NOTES.md

 Debian Stretch (stable in July 2017) still has 2.6.3 and i'm not sure if it will ever get 2.6.5+ (the ones without the bug)
 The relevant bug in Debian was https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=837800 ... closed.

+OpenSuse 42.3 and Ubuntu 17.04 also ship a Freetype package affected by this issue.
+In both cases it is Freetype 2.6.3.

+According to DistroWatch, OpenSuse Tumbleweed already ships FreeType 2.8.0 which is not affected by this issue.
+Ubuntu 17.10 will have a FreeType upgrade as well and will also come with FreeType 2.8.0 (or maybe 2.8.1, who knows?).

 ## I get the wrong colors from the printer

 il y a souvent -- confusion entre des jolies images et des images correctes.